pyushkevich/mold_helper/docs/source/mold7T.rst

       mold_helper.sh finish_mold

-   * This should generate files `slitmold.stl` and `sample_inplace_mesh.stl`.
+   * This should generate files :code:`slitmold.stl` and :code:`sample_inplace_mesh.stl`.
 These files are huge and need to be simplified before 3D printing.

 Step 7.
 Process meshes in MeshLab
 ---------------------------------

 1. You need to download MeshLab for this step.
-2. Run Meshlab and load `slitmold.stl` using `File->Import Mesh`
+2. Run Meshlab and load :code:`slitmold.stl` using `File->Import Mesh`
 3. Go to `Filters->Remeshing->Quadric Edge Collapse Decimation` and set options as recommended below:
    *  Percentage reduction: 0.1
    *  Preserve boundary: checked